sara-alfakir/gson/UserGuide.md

 ### Writing an Instance Creator

-While deserializing an Object, Gson needs to create a default instance of the class.
+While deserializing an Object, Gson needs to build a default instance of the class.
 Well-behaved classes that are meant for serialization and deserialization should have a no-argument constructor.

 * Doesn't matter whether public or private